 - The character dies after being forced to embrace the criminal life in exchange for the safety of their family.

 - This causes their family to seek revenge and thus creates an endless chain of violence and retribution.

-Road to Perdition is different because it bucks the trend with the last stage of Mafia movies.
+In our Road to Perdition breakdown, we show how it's being different by bucking the trend with the last stage of Mafia movies.
 Rather than continuing with a life of crime, the protagonists’ son is immobilized by the thought of it, which ultimately makes his father the proudest he could be.